mayurwaghmode/DevOps-Connect/Linux/README.md

 	$ id <uname>

-=> 'id' command will display user account information
+> The 'id' command will display user account information

 The command adds an entry to the ```/etc/passwd```, ```/etc/shadow```, ```/etc/group```, and ```/etc/gshadow``` files.